We urgently call for international red lines to prevent unacceptable AI risks.

 Launched during the 80th session of the United Nations General Assembly, this call has broad support from prominent leaders in policy, academia, and industry.

-• 200+ prominent figures
+• 300+ prominent figures

-• 8 former heads of state and ministers
+• 10 former heads of state and ministers

-• 10 Nobel laureates and recipients
+• 15 Nobel Prize and Turing Award recipients

 What Signatories Say